-The Country Partnership Strategy (CPS), 2014-2018, for Cambodia aligns with the country’s strategic planning cycle and the new priorities of the government’s Rectangular Strategy for Growth, Employment, Equity and Efficiency, Phase III and the National Strategic Development Plan, 2014-2018, and the recommendations from the Independent Evaluation Department at ADB and ADB’s Midterm Review of Strategy 2020.
+The country partnership strategy (CPS), 2014-2018 for Cambodia aligns with the country’s strategic planning cycle and the new priorities of the government’s Rectangular Strategy for Growth, Employment, Equity and Efficiency, Phase III and the National Strategic Development Plan for 2014-2018 and the recommendations from the Independent Evaluation Department at ADB and ADB’s Midterm Review of Strategy 2020.

 Consistent with the government’s economic reform priorities, the impact of the CPS will be reduction in poverty and vulnerability.
 To achieve this, the CPS will embed the three strategic agendas of the Midterm Review of Strategy 2020 into all ADB operations:

 - inclusive economic growth, through sustained high growth and the creation of more diversified economic opportunities, broader access to these opportunities, and targeted social safety nets to protect the chronically poor;

 - environmentally sustainable growth, through the use of environment and climate-friendly technologies, implementation of environmental safeguard measures, and strengthened institutional capacities; and